angular-esx/ngxjs/README.md

 ### Installation
-You need to install `lerna` in global, it's used to cross link packages under `packages` folder.
+Run yarn command to instal node modules then cross link packages by using `lerna` automatically.
 ```
-npm i lerna@2.0.0-beta.31 -g && npm i
+yarn install
 ```

-### Bootstrap
-Run this command to cross link packages before working on source code and create a empty file for custom tests in `_tests` folder
+When you start write unit test, make sure `custom.js` is created in `./_tests` folder.
 ```
- lerna bootstrap && touch ./_tests/custom.js
+touch ./_tests/custom.js
 ```

 ### Lint